Austin Greek Festival brings the Greek life to Central Texas

 AUSTIN, Texas — Crowds chanting "opa" can only mean one thing – the annual Greek Festival in Austin is in full swing.

-It started four years ago as a way to raise funds for the Transfiguration Greek Orthodox Church but has turned into much more.
+It started four years ago as a way to raise funds for the Transfiguration Greek Orthodox Church.
+But it has turned into much more.

-Their logo is "Livin’ the Greek Life!" and that's what they've been showing the Austin community how to do this weekend.
+Their motto is "Livin’ the Greek Life!" and that's what they've been showing the Austin community how to do this weekend.

 "People are out there dancing and enjoying and just embracing this whole living the Greek life," Phocas said.

-A big part of the Greek life is the food, which they had an abundance of this weekend.
+A big part of Greek life is the food, which the festival had an abundance of this weekend.

 "We're all working together, the volunteers prepping the food," said George Gianakopoulos, president of the Parish Council.
 "It's all homemade.
 It's wonderful."